 The tuition fees do not include textbooks, travel, food or accommodation in connection with excursions, multi-day seminars and the master thesis.

 You will need a suitably powerful laptop (Windows recommended).
-Attractive offers from different manufacturers and required software are announced in advance of the programme.

 The universities of applied sciences are recognised by the Swiss Confederation and the cantons, which means students may be entitled to grants.
 For information on this, please contact the grants department of the Department of Education for the canton in question.